 Baseball, softball, golf, lacrosse, rowing, tennis, outdoor track and field, men’s volleyball, women’s beach volleyball, women’s water polo

 While it’s uncertain how many athletes will take advantage of the NCAA eligibility relief, it is safe to assume that coaches’ recruiting needs for the 2021 class will be changing.
 We’ll have a better understanding of the true impact eligibility relief will have on 2021 recruits once the NCAA addresses the topic of scholarship money, roster spots and other challenges teams will face with eligibility relief.

 Cross country, field hockey, football, soccer, women’s volleyball, men’s water polo

-For now, the recruiting process for student-athletes pursuing a roster spot on a fall sports team is only impacted by the NCAA’s new “dead period” that prohibits in-person recruiting through April 15.
+For now, the recruiting process for student-athletes pursuing a roster spot on a fall sports team is only impacted by the NCAA’s new “dead period” that prohibits in-person recruiting through at least May 31, 2021 for D1 programs.
 Recruits are still able to communicate with coaches via phone, email, text and social media.
 At this time, it’s too soon to say if the CDC’s current restrictions on large events will still be in place throughout the summer.

 College winter sports

 Basketball, bowling, fencing, gymnastics, ice hockey, mixed rifles, mixed skiing, swimming and diving, indoor track and field, wrestling

 With the promise of eligibility relief for spring sports, questions are beginning to circulate around whether the NCAA will offer winter sports the same opportunity to compete for a fifth year.
 In addition to establishing the details of eligibility relief for spring sports, the NCAA Division I Council Committee Chair Dr. Grace Calhoun said the group will “also discuss issues related to seasons of competition for winter sport student-athletes who were unable to participate in conference and NCAA championships.”